 The good news about sender name is that, unlike a subject line, you don’t need to change it with every email.
 In fact, you shouldn’t.

-But you DO need to put time into optimizing it before you settle down with the variant(s) that work for your brand.
+But you do need to put time into optimizing it before you settle down with the version(s) that work for your brand.

 Why is sender name so important?
-Because it tells your recipients who you are.
-The 4 components that make up a successful from name are trustworthiness, brand recognition, consistency, and segmentation.
+Because it tells your audience who you are.
+The four components that make up a successful from name are trustworthiness, brand recognition, consistency, and segmentation.
 Let’s take a look at each in more detail.

 One simple way to pass the initial trustworthiness test is to use your legitimate company name.
-This is pretty much a no-brainer, and there’s no need to overthink things here.
+This is really a no-brainer, and there’s no need to overthink things here.

 2️⃣ Brand Recognition

-Trustworthiness is just the initial building block for a successful sender name.
+Trustworthiness is just one building block for a successful sender name.
 Brand recognition comes next.